cemysce/ytf/README.md

 }
 ```

-The first time you run `ytf` it will generate a possibly huge report containing
+The first time you run `ytf` it will generate a possibly massive report
+containing all videos in these playlists[^pl], and opening such a large report
+(which contains embeds of each video) in your browser could very well bring
-all videos in these playlists[^pl], but each successive run will generate a
+your system to its knees.
+However, each successive run will generate a report
-report of only the videos added since the previous run.
+of only the videos added since the previous run.

+Therefore, you may choose to ignore the first generated report.
+In other
+words, run `ytf` the first time to generate that massive report file, wait for
+it to complete, then delete that report file.
+Reports generated from this
+point forward should be much more manageable in size.

 ## Running